jkrijthe/ImplicitlyConstrainedLDA/README.md

 make experiment_learningcurves
 ```

-Or make them all using (not recommended)
+Or run them all using (not recommended)
 ```
 make experiments
 ```